mtgjson/mtgjson-website/docs/abstract-models/README.md

 }
 ```

-Most data output by MTGJSON are not Abstract Models but are less complex structures.
+Most data output by MTGJSON are not Abstract Models but are less complex models.
 Because of this, we document those types of models as [Data Models](/data-models/).